mdn/content/files/en-us/web/css/css_anchor_positioning/try_options_hiding/index.md

 ## Combining multiple values into one option

-It is possible to put multiple [predefined try option](#predefined_try_options) or [custom try option](#custom_try_options) names into a single space-separated try option value within the comma-separated `position-try-options` list.
+It is possible to put multiple [predefined try option](#predefined_try_options) or [custom try option](#custom_try_options) names into a single space-separated try option value within the comma-separated `position-try-fallbacks` list.
 When trying to apply these options, the browser will combine the individual effects into a single combined option.

 Let's use a combined try option to fix the problem we found with the previous demo.
 The HTML and CSS in this demo are the same, except for the infobox positioning styles.
 In this case, it is given a third position try option: `flip-block flip-inline`: